secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

 Field Marketing utilizes the [QR Code Generator](https://login.qr-code-generator.com/) so that FMMs can follow the instructions below to print and display QR codes at events for raffles, contact info collection, etc. In AMER, tabletop signs to display the QR codes are available in the [Boundless portal](/handbook/marketing/field-marketing/#boundless-portal) under the `Event Assets` section.

 #### Steps to Generating a QR Code
+Corporate Events utilizes [QR Code Generator](https://www.qr-code-generator.com/) to create specific QR Codes to track how many people are visiting CTA weblinks.
+We  promote through different pieces of collateral passed out at the booth and signage we have created promoting registration for an on-site ancillary or virtual event.
+Other use cases such as people scanning to attend onsite virtual activities such as coding challenges or UX surveys.

 For video instructions, [please see here](https://youtu.be/e4X9Dg_1rmA).
-1. Make a copy fo the GitLab branded [Google Form](https://docs.google.com/forms/d/1zLqYmfC-yfFQagTri4QIOkExu8Z2IN80s-R7tGJB4E4/edit). *Ensure you are logged into your GitLab Google account in order to access the form.*
+1. Make a copy of the GitLab branded [Google Form](https://docs.google.com/forms/d/1zLqYmfC-yfFQagTri4QIOkExu8Z2IN80s-R7tGJB4E4/edit). *Ensure you are logged into your GitLab Google account in order to access the form.*
 1. Proceed to fill in all required information including:
     * Event title
     * Event description (optional)